Adiabatic manipulation of a system interacting with a spin-bath

-According to the general theory of Holstein-Primakoff about the equivalence between a giant spin and a harmonic oscillator~\cite{ref:HolsteinPrimakov}, large sizes of the giant spin and rescaling of the coupling constant with a factor $1/\sqrt{2j}$ should provide essentially equivalent results.
-In Fig.~\ref{fig:pop_rescaled} it is reported the efficiency of the population transfer including the rescaling of the coupling constant, where it is well visible that the three situations considered corresponding to $L=10,20, 40$ produce equivalent results.
+According to the general theory of Holstein-Primakoff, there is an effective equivalence between a giant spin (here corresponding to the sum of all the spins of the environment) and a harmonic oscillator~\cite{ref:HolsteinPrimakov}, in the sense that, for a fixed value of the quantum number $j$ associated to $J^2$, restricting to the lowest part of the spectrum of $J_z$, the three operators $J_z + j {1\!\!1}$, $J_+/\sqrt{2j}$ and $J_-/\sqrt{2j}$ act very similarly to the operators $a^\dag a$, $a^\dag$ and $a$ of a one-dimensional harmonic oscillator.
+All this considered, in Fig.~\ref{fig:pop_rescaled} it is reported the efficiency of the population transfer including the rescaling of the coupling constant (differently from Fig.~\ref{fig:pop_no_rescaled}a), where it is well visible that the three situations considered corresponding to $L=10,20, 40$ produce equivalent results, as a consequence of the fact that they all correspond to the interaction with the same effective harmonic oscillator.
 For the sake of readability, we remind here that we haven't put the factor $1/\sqrt{L}$ in the model.
 Therefore, after taking $L=10$ as the reference case, the rescaling in the cases $L=20,40$ is obtained multiplying the system-bath interaction term by the factor $\sqrt{10/L}$, as indicated in the caption.

 In Fig.~\ref{fig:pop_offresonance} it is shown the efficiency of the population transfer for different values of the parameter $\Delta_E$ and for $L=10$ spins.
 It is important to note that values of $\Delta_E$ very different from $\Delta_S$ imply that the system-environment interaction is off-resonant (in fact, $\Delta_E - \Delta_S = \omega - \nu$), diminishing the effects of the environment on the system.
 Indeed, for higher values of $\Delta_E$ the knee of the efficiency curve starts for higher values of $\eta$.
 Anyway, for large enough values of the system-environment coupling constant the efficiency still vanishes.
 It is interesting to note the non-monotonic behavior of the efficiency in the intermediate regime, especially in the two cases $T\Delta_E = 5$ and $T\Delta_E = 10$.
 The origin of this non-monotonicity is probably traceable back to the competition of effects due to high value of $\eta$ and $\Delta_E$ discussed in the end of sec.~\ref{sec:theoretical}.